TimothyYW/Rainbow-six-siege-lore/README.md

 # Technologies utilized

-HTML is used for write the code and to built the website.
+HTML is used to write the code and build the website.

-CSS is used style the code.
+CSS is used to style the code.

 Google Fonts is providing the style for the letter that is written and displayed on the website.